 - Greenery, for green roofs and some rooftop terraces

 Asphalt shingle roofing

-To ensure a decent lifespan for your shingles, it's important to inspect your roof at least once a year to be sure that all pieces are in place and there is no water infiltration.
-It is also important to clean up any accumulation of leaves, branches or other objects that could damage the condition of your shingle.
+To ensure your shingles have a decent lifespan, it's important to inspect your roof at least once a year - whether it be done visually or by an expert - and check that all pieces are in place and there is no water infiltration.
+It's also important to clean up any debris accumulation or any objects that could damage your shingles' condition.
 Maintenance is key to ensuring that your shingles last through our cold winters and hot, humid summers.

-Metal is an extremely resilient material and its lifespan is great: often lasting over 50 years before needing to be replaced!
-As with asphalt shingles, a wide variety of colours and styles are available and you're even able to repaint the metal if you feel the need for change or to refresh the roofing's look.
-Metal roofs are often recommended because they are easy to maintain, are of good quality for the price and are generally recyclable.
+Metal is an extremely resilient material and its lifespan is quite long: often lasting over 50 years before needing to be replaced!
+As with asphalt shingles, a wide variety of colours and styles are available and you're even able to repaint the metal if you feel the need for change or to refresh your roofing's look.
+Metal roofs are often recommended because they are easy to maintain, are of good quality for the price, and are generally recyclable.
 However, they can be expensive to get installed and the noise generated by rain or hail can be bothersome.